Emplea-do/emplea_do/readme.md

 ### Configuring Authentication ###

-Rename the `appsetting.template.json` file to `appsetting.json` and complete the variable for social networks.
+Rename the `appsetting.template.json` file to `appsetting.json` and complete the client ids and secrets for each authentication provider you want to use.

-> Note: In **Authorization callback URL**, type the callback URL of your app.
-Ej.`https://your-domain/account/login` to your Google, Facebook, GitHub...
-Apps.

 #### Ignoring changes of the appsettings file ####